katsusushi/dna-sequence-analyzer-/README.md

 # DNA Sequence Analyzer

-A Python command-line tool that analyzes DNA sequences — from basic composition statistics to fetching and processing real genes from NCBI's public database.
+A Python tool that analyzes DNA sequences, from basic composition statistics to fetching and processing real genes from NCBI's public database.

 ## Why I built this